 The Mortgage Assistance Program (MAP) provides deferred loans up to $40,000 to first time homebuyers in Anne Arundel County to help with down payment and settlement costs.
 Eligible participants must be graduates of the ACDS Homeownership Counseling Program and may not have a household income greater than 80% of the Area Median Income (see income limits below).
 The Mortgage Assistance Program can be used in conjunction with a mortgage from the Federal Housing Administration (FHA) and the Department of Housing and Community Development (DHCD) Maryland Mortgage Program.

 How the Mortgage Assistance Program Works

-First-time homebuyers who do not exceed the income limits and who have successfully completed the ACDS Homeownership Counseling Program prior to entering into a contract to purchase.
+First-time homebuyers who do not exceed the income limits (see below) and who have successfully completed the ACDS Homeownership Counseling Program prior to entering into a contract to purchase.
 Must occupy the property as their principal residence; non-occupant co-borrowers (co-signers) are not permitted.

 How to Apply

 New ACDS’s Clients: Please download a Homeownership Counseling application here, which is a pre-requisite for the Mortgage Assistance Program.
 Graduates of the Homeownership Counseling Program: Please download a Mortgage Assistance Program Application by clicking here.
 Contact us to learn more information about the Homeownership Counseling Program and the Mortgage Assistance Program.

 Assistance may not be provided to households whose total household income, from all sources, exceeds 80% of Area Median Income.

 |Income Limits (effective June 15, 2022) Borrower’s total household income cannot exceed the following:|

 |Household Size||1 Person||2 Person||3 Person||4 Person||5 Person||6 Person|

 ACDS staff will determine the exact amount needed based on our underwriting guidelines and analysis.